 - To resolve the disputes peacefully, the claimants in the region should be willing to abandon their confrontational attitude, and instead, agree to find a middle path- even if this requires sacrificing certain portions of their claims.

-- All claimants can perhaps limit their claim to the areas of 200 nautical miles of the Special Economic Zone in accordance with the United Nations Convention on the Law of the Sea (UNCLOS).
+- All claimants can perhaps limit their claim to the areas of 200 nautical miles of the Special Economic Zone following the United Nations Convention on the Law of the Sea (UNCLOS).
 Thus, by agreeing to such a proposal, the claimants can also reach an agreement to leave international waters for free navigation.

 - Another possible solution would be for the parties concerned to establish common ownership of the disputed areas whereby all the revenues from the South China Sea are equitably shared among the littoral countries.

-- Perhaps another possibility would be for the disputing countries to specifically lay out their claims and allow a neutral party to adjudicate on the basis of the UNCLOS or any other relevant international laws.
+- Perhaps another possibility would be for the disputing countries to specifically lay out their claims and allow a neutral party to adjudicate based on the UNCLOS or any other relevant international laws.

 China has put forward a bilateral negotiation point of view but it has not been accepted by the other countries.
 This is because the other countries believe that China because of its size may have an unsaid advantage in the distribution of the water body.